maize-tech/laravel-excludable/README.md

 ### Basic

-To use the package, add the `HFarm\Excludable\Excludable` trait to all models you want to make excludable.
+To use the package, add the `Maize\Excludable\Excludable` trait to all models you want to make excludable.

 Here's an example model including the `Excludable` trait: